 - Metaphorically: if you eat only junk food, you become kind of like junk food yourself, full of fat and chemicals, unhealthy and not pleasant to look at.

-- But also biologically: our cells replace themselves constantly, old cells die and new cells are created.
+- But also biologically: your body constantly renews itself, old cells die and new cells are created.
 Those new cells are not made out of nothing, they are made of what we consume to stay alive – food and water.

-Because of this it makes sense to take great care of what you eat, since cells made from vegetables and fruit are naturally stronger and generally more efficient than cells made out of BigMac’s.
+Because of this it makes sense to take great care of what you eat, since cells made from organic vegetables and fruit and wild meat are naturally stronger and generally more efficient than cells made out of BigMac’s.

 Everything is food